Undergraduate Research Stimulus Program (URSP)

 Student awardees will receive a $2,000 fellowship in support of their research efforts.
 This award will be in the form of a credit to the student’s university account.
 Half of the award will be credited at the beginning of the award period; the remainder of the award will be credited at the midpoint of the award period.
 However, if progress on the project is deemed unsatisfactory by the faculty mentor, the second half of the award may be withheld.
 Awardees should work with EMU’s Office of Financial Aid to determine the potential impact of this award on any other forms of financial support.
 The collaborating faculty member may receive $500 to be used for lab/studio supplies or equipment, professional travel, or other professional expenses.
 If awarded, this funding will be placed in the faculty mentor’s departmental or school IDC account.
 If the faculty mentor wishes to receive this additonal funding, a brief budget description must be provided.
 Otherwise no additional funds will be awarded.

-Proposals should be submitted to the Provost’s Office (attention to Associate Provost & Associate Vice President for Research), 106 Welch Hall by October 31, 2012 for winter awards and February 15, 2013 for summer (May-August) awards.
+Proposals should be submitted to the Graduate School (attention of Associate Provost and Associate Vice President of Graduate Studies and Research), 202 Boone Hall by October 31, 2013 for winter awards and February 17, 2014 for summer (May-August) awards.
 Approximately 8 awards will be made for winter; 16 will be made for summer.

 Faculty/Student Collaborative Requirements